Donnie Edwards: Personal life

-Edwards travels between his two homes in Rancho Santa Fe, California and Brentwood, California with his German American wife Kathryn Edwards, née Eickstaedt (b.
-16 October 1964); they appeared together on the sixth season of The Real Housewives of Beverly Hills.
+Edwards travels between his two homes in Rancho Santa Fe, California and Brentwood, California with his wife Kathryn Eickstaedt; they appeared together on the sixth season of The Real Housewives of Beverly Hills.
 He is a certified yoga instructor and has served as a brand ambassador for Jaeger-LeCoultre and Panerai watches.

 He is of Mexican, Native American, and African American descent.